Battle of Misrata (2011)

-The battle of Misrata (معركة مصراتة), also known as the siege of Misrata, was a battle of the 2011 Libyan Civil War for the control of Misrata.
+The Battle of Misrata (معركة مصراتة), also known as the Siege of Misrata, was a battle of the First Libyan Civil War for the control of Misrata.
 It was fought between troops loyal to the government of Muammar Gaddafi, and anti-Gaddafi rebels who held Misrata, the third largest city in Libya.
-Following the initial stages of the uprising, the Libyan government took back most towns in the west of the country, leaving Misrata the only major city under rebel control in Tripolitania.
+Following the initial stages of the uprising, the Libyan government retook most towns in the west of the country, leaving Misrata the only major city under rebel control in Tripolitania.
 The city soon became the site of one of the war's major battles and the suffering of its citizens gained worldwide attention.

-The intensity of fighting, and its importance both strategic and symbolic, earned the battle notice as 'Libya's Stalingrad'.
+The intensity of fighting, along with its strategic and symbolic importance, led to the battle being called 'Libya's Stalingrad'.
 During the siege, the city saw very heavy fighting, came under daily assaults and shelling, and was at times cut off from its seaport, leaving no escape route for Misrata's inhabitants.
 Following UN military intervention in the civil war, NATO declared that breaking the encirclement of the city was its top priority.
 It ranks as one of the longest and bloodiest battles of the entire war.
-In late April and early May, rebel counterattacks successfully retook the city, culminating in the fall of the airport and nearby military airbase on 11 May.
+In late April and early May, rebel counterattacks successfully retook the city, culminating in the fall of the airport and the nearby military airbase on 11 May.